Carbon Capture Utilization

 all questions and inquiries to reza.khoramian@nu.edu.kz

-• 1st Year MS Student in Civil and Environmental Eng., NU
+• 2nd Year MSc Student in Civil and Environmental Eng., NU

 Recent Publications of CCUS Team